List of heirs to the English throne

+In 1301, Edward I made his son Edward the Prince of Wales and declared him to be his heir.

 This is a list of the individuals who were, at any given time, considered the next in line to inherit the throne of England, should the incumbent monarch die.
 Those who actually succeeded (at any future time) are shown in bold.
 Stillborn children and infants surviving less than a month are not included.

 It may be noted that the succession was highly uncertain, and was not governed by a fixed convention, for much of the century after the Norman Conquest of 1066.

 Significant breaks in the succession, where the designated heir did not in fact succeed (due to usurpation, conquest, revolution, or lack of heirs) are shown as breaks in the table below.